 This “wanting to be right all the time” became my operating program or story.
 To be right, I had to be the strongest, the smartest, “the best” at everything I did.
 Obviously this led to much frustration, anger, and suffering during my teenage years, during which I felt I was being told I was “not good enough” or “not perfect”.
 In hindsight, my decision to go to law school and become an attorney was not an accident.
 It was motivated by my strong desire to be right all the time, and to speak for those who could not speak for themselves.
 It goes without saying too, that in the early years of my marriage too, the ride was bumpy because I constantly wanted to have the last word.

 People are seeking ways to alleviate this suffering, this knot they feel in their stomachs.
 I firmly believe that life coaching has a tremendous role to play in helping people navigate the circumstances of their existence.
-I particularly believe that Authentique Coaching is well-positioned to bring clients the tools they need to lead a fulfilling existence.
+Authentique Coaching is well-positioned to bring clients the tools they need to lead a fulfilling existence.
 That’s because we address both the spiritual – addressing that perennial question of who they are and what is their life purpose – while giving them concrete tools to apply daily to quiet the voice of doubt and create that which they desire.
-My use of neuroscience; psychology; philosophy (Buddhist and Western); my experience as a trial lawyer; my experience as a practicing yogini and as a yoga teacher; my life experience as someone who has experienced illness, death and has raised three successful black men – two of whom are medical doctors, against all odds – put me in a position to help my clients beyond their dreams.
+My use of neuroscience; psychology; philosophy (Buddhist and Western); my experience as a trial lawyer; my experience as a practicing yogini and as a yoga teacher; my life experience as someone who has experienced illness, death, and has raised three successful black men – two medical doctors and one lawyer, against all odds – has placed me in a position to help my clients beyond their dreams.

 For more information about me, please visit http://denisebonnaig.com